BethanyJep/blog-starter-bee/content/blog/development/colour-picker.md

             ![Untitled](images/Untitled 4.png)

     - Select Review + Create then select Create to create you web app.
 It will take a few minutes to create your web app.
-Once the application is successfully deployed,

     ![Untitled](images/Untitled 5.png)